 That’s why I’m writing this…

 From several studies and personal experiences, I have come to learn that times when you are alone can really be times of blessings and refreshing.
-And not only are they inevitable, they are necessary for you.
+And not only are they inevitable, but they are also necessary for you.

 But the question that fills the mind of many when they have the thought of spending time alone is what in the world will I be doing?
 How will I cope?